edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 }
 ```

 And this is probably what you want, but it does not fit my needs.
 I need a custom struct because I need to handle the initizialization of the format, at the moment i support json and csv.
-For example, if I output `json`, the list of what eacj of my task is reporting should start with `[`.
+For example, if I output `json`, the list of what each of my task is reporting should start with `[`, end with `]` and the first entry should not start with a leading `,`.

-Also, as `StreaWriter` accepts `Box<dyn Write + Send>`, I could switch between the standard output or a log file.
+Also, as `StreaWriter` accepts `Box<dyn Write + Send>`, I could switch between the standard output, a log file or a custom buffer to add tests for my formatting logic.